 2013 At 5.09 p.m. on Sunday 21 July a magnitude 6.5 earthquake centred in Cook Strait, about 20 kilometres east of Seddon in Marlborough, strikes Wellington city.
 Goods fall from supermarket shelves and plate glass and masonry fall from downtown buildings.
 Seismic activity continues and there is a 6.6 magnitude quake at 2.31 p.m. on Friday 16 August.
 Centred 10 kilometres south-east of Seddon, close to Lake Grassmere, this causes significant damage to buildings in Seddon and nearby towns.
 It is felt strongly in Wellington and much of central New Zealand.
 Following advice from structural engineers Dunning Thornton, the building is closed.

 2014 The building is purchased by Cheops Holdings Ltd (Maurice Clark).

 2014 Strengthening and refurbishment begins.

-2015 On 27 October the building is reopened by the Minister for Arts, Culture and Heritage, Hon.
+2015 On 27 October the building is reopened by the former Minister for Arts, Culture and Heritage, Hon.
 Maggie Barry.
 The Ministry for Culture and Heritage occupies Levels 1 to 4.

 2016 The Public Trust building wins two awards for 'Heritage' and 'Interior Architecture' in the New Zealand Institute of Architecture Wellington 2016 Awards.